 Credited from: CHANNELNEWSASIA

-The U.S. Treasury Department announced that President Donald Trump's signature will be added to future paper currency, marking an unprecedented decision for a sitting president.
-This change coincides with the 250th anniversary of the United States, when the first $100 bills with the new design will be printed in June 2026, according to Reuters and CBS News.
+The U.S. Treasury Department announced that President Donald Trump's signature will appear on future U.S. paper currency, marking the first time a sitting president's name will be printed on American banknotes, according to Reuters and Le Monde.